Nature Vs. Nurture: How Genetics And Environment Affect Your Child’s Mental Health

 It seems apparent that there is something to the nature of a person who can triumph over how they are raised.
 Yet, we all know children who go from being troubled youth to being well-adjusted and successful adults by going from a difficult home life to a healthy home life, which shows that nurture definitely can't be discounted.

-Raising your children in the best way
+Raising your children in a healthy environment

 So, what does this mean for you?
 If there's no consensus on whether nature or nurture has the strongest influence, how are you supposed to know what to do as a parent?
 How are you supposed to make sure that your children are getting the best possible care and that they'll turn into the best possible adults?
 Well, the best thing you can do is to work on nurturing them.
 After all, the nature part has already been done, and there's absolutely nothing you can do about that.